Design Modular Cloud Infrastructure with Terraform

 Extending These Ideas

-The goal of this article is to get the wheels turning as you start thinking about your next infrastructure project.
+The goal is for this article to get the wheels turning as you start thinking about your next infrastructure project.
 Thanks so much for reading!

 About the author